-Others have retired with older families and are looking for a new challenge.
+Others have older families or are retired and are looking for a new challenge.
 We also have fathers and others who have become interested in promoting breastfeeding through their family and work experiences with breastfeeding mothers.
 Volunteering with ABA provides opportunities to explore new and sometimes unexpected directions or opportunities.